 When looking for films set in Ireland, you have many to choose from.
 Waking Ned Divine will have you laughing aloud.
 The Wind that Shakes the Barley is a moving account of the Irish Civil War.
 Once is a beautiful, musical story set in Dublin that you’ll long remember.
 And The Secret of Kells is an animated delight for the whole family.

 As with TV shows, there are also many famous movies filmed in Ireland but set in other locations.
-Luke Skywalker’s monastic retreat in The Force Awakens was filmed on Skellig Michael and nearby on the Ring of Kerry and you might recognize the Cliffs of Moher in The Princess Bride and Harry Potter.
+Luke Skywalker’s monastic retreat in The Force Awakens was filmed on Skellig Michael and nearby on the Ring of Kerry.
+Ireland is graced with stunning cliffs, you might recognize the Cliffs of Moher in The Princess Bride and Harry Potter.

 Plan Your Own Trip to Ireland